kk-digital/kcg-scrapper/midjourney-scraper/README.md

 #### Parameters:

 - `prompt-filter` optional string - single filter or sequence of filters comma separated.
-Only scrape generations where filter is in prompt.
+If provided, matching generations are marked so you can specifically export them.
+Moreover, non-matching are not downloaded.
 Example: `--prompt-filter='pixel art, white background'`
 - `use-storage-stage` optional boolean - save and reuse authentication state

 ---